hienluu/next-token-generator/README.md

-## This is a simple demo of the next token generator to show the probalilities of a list of tokens
+## A simple Gradio demo to display the probalilities of a list of tokens from the token generator